sdttttt/ressu/README.md

 [![build](https://github.com/sdttttt/ressu/actions/workflows/build.yml/badge.svg?branch=master)](https://github.com/sdttttt/ressu/actions/workflows/build.yml)

-This is a modern **RSS Reader**, built using React in Tauri, and it's aimed at Windows platforms, but it's not finished yet.
-Please be patient...
+This is a modern **RSS Reader**, built using React in WebView(Tauri), also cross-platforms.

 *Of course, it's free.*

+> Our primary target is the Windows platform and then the Linux platform.

 ## Build